KohlbacherLab/CLAUDIO/module02/README.md

                                 computation, default="K,M:N:1"
 -pc,   --plddt-cutoff,          float value used as cutoff for alphafold structure prediction confidences (plddt),
                                 default=70.0
--e,    --e-value,               e-value used in structure search, default=1e-5 -qi,   --query-id,              query identity used in structure search, default=90.0 -c,    --coverage,              coverage used in structure search, default=50.0
+-lmin, --linker-minimum,        float value used as minimal crosslinker range in angstrom, default=5.0 -lmax, --linker-maximum,        float value used as maximal crosslinker range in angstrom, default=35.0 -e,    --e-value,               e-value used in structure search, default=1e-5 -qi,   --query-id,              query identity used in structure search, default=90.0 -c,    --coverage,              coverage used in structure search, default=50.0